RainingSea/cese/project/website/FreelancerMarketplace/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "The 'FreelancerMarketplace' web application will be implemented using Python for backend logic and HTML for frontend design.
-The application will handle user interactions through a series of HTML forms and buttons, with data flow managed via Python functions that read from and write to local text files.
-The application will start from a login page, and upon successful login, users will navigate through various features such as registration, searching for freelancers, and managing projects.",
+"Implementation approach": "The 'FreelancerMarketplace' web application will be developed using Python for backend functionality and HTML for frontend design.
+The application will handle user interactions through forms and buttons, facilitating navigation between different pages such as login, registration, home, freelancer profiles, project management, and profile management.
+The application will be structured in a way that allows for easy addition of features in the future while maintaining simplicity.",

-"UI design": "The user interface will consist of several key components: a login form with fields for username and password, a registration form for creating new accounts, a home page displaying a welcome message and a search field for freelancers, a project management page with options to create and view projects, and a profile management page for editing user details.
-Each page will be organized with clear navigation buttons to ensure a user-friendly experience.",
+"UI design": "The user interface will consist of the following components: \n1. **Login Page**: Input fields for username and password, a login button, and a link to the registration page. \n2. **Registration Page**: Input fields for username and password, a registration button, and a link to the login page. \n3. **Home Page**: A welcome message, a search field for freelancers, and a button to manage projects. \n4. **Freelancer Profile Page**: Display of freelancer details and a button to view projects assigned to them. \n5. **Project Management Page**: A list of projects with options to create, edit, and delete projects. \n6. **Profile Management Page**: Input fields for updating username and email, an update button, and a confirmation message display.",

-"Data Storage": "All data will be stored in local text files.
-Different types of data will be organized into separate files, including 'users.txt' for user accounts, 'freelancers.txt' for freelancer details, and 'projects.txt' for project information.
-This structured approach will facilitate easy data retrieval and management through simple file manipulations in Python.",
+"Data Storage": "Data will be stored in local text files, with different types of data stored in separate files.
+The following files will be used: \n1. **users.txt**: To store user account information (username and password). \n2. **freelancers.txt**: To store freelancer profiles (name and other details). \n3. **projects.txt**: To store project details (project name, description, assigned freelancer). \nData will be read from and written to these files using simple file operations in Python.",

 "File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/home.html", "templates/freelancer_profile.html", "templates/project_management.html", "templates/profile_management.html", "users.txt", "freelancers.txt", "projects.txt"],